cathaoiragnew/cathaoiragnew.github.io/pages/projects/overfill.md

 </center>

 Further information about this work can be found in our journal article:
-- <a href="https://www.sciencedirect.com/science/article/pii/S2667305323000546" style="color:blue; text-decoration: underline;">Detecting the overfilled status of domestic and commercial bins using computer vision</a>
+- <a href="https://www.sciencedirect.com/science/article/pii/S2667305323000546" target="_blank" style="color:blue; text-decoration: underline;">Detecting the overfilled status of domestic and commercial bins using computer vision</a>